 Working to improve your terrain leaves you feeling powerful.

-Fearing microbes leaves you feeling afraid.
+Fearing microbes leaves you feeling powerless.

 An engaged mind leads to an engaged immune system.